People's Socialist Republic of Albania: Transition

 After Hoxha's death, Ramiz Alia maintained firm control of the country and its security apparatus, but Albania's desperate economic situation required Alia to introduce some reforms.
 Continuing a policy set by Hoxha, Alia reestablished diplomatic relations with West Germany in return for development aid and also courted Italy and France.
 The very gradual and slight reforms intensified as Mikhail Gorbachev introduced his new policies of glasnost and perestroika in the Soviet Union, culminating in the fall of the Berlin Wall in November 1989 and the collapse of communist governments across Central and Eastern Europe.

 After Nicolae Ceaușescu (the leader of Communist Romania) was executed in a revolution in December 1989, Alia expedited his reforms, apparently concerned about violence and his own fate if radical changes were not made.
 He signed the Helsinki Agreement (which was signed by other countries in 1975) which respected some human rights.
 On 11 December 1990, under enormous pressure from students and workers, Alia announced that the Party of Labor had abandoned its guaranteed right to rule, that other parties could be formed, and free elections would be held in the spring of 1991.

 Alia's party won the elections on 31 March 1991—the first free elections held in decades.
 Nevertheless, it was clear that the change would not be stopped.
 The position of the communists was confirmed in the first round of elections under a 1991 interim law, but two months later, it fell during a general strike.
 A committee of "national salvation" took over but it also collapsed within six months.
 On 22 March 1992, the Communists were trumped by the Democratic Party in national elections.
 The change from dictatorship to democracy came with many challenges.
 The Democratic Party had to implement the reforms it had promised, but they were either too slow or did not solve the country's problems, so people were disappointed when their hopes for fast prosperity went unfulfilled.

 In the general elections of June 1996 the Democratic Party tried to win an absolute majority by manipulating the results.
 This government collapsed in 1997 in the wake of additional collapses of pyramid schemes and widespread corruption, which caused chaos and rebellion throughout the country.
 The government attempted to suppress the rebellion by military force but the attempt failed, due to long-term corruption of the armed forces, forcing other nations to intervene.
 Pursuant to the 1991 interim basic law, Albanians ratified a constitution in 1998, establishing a democratic system of government based upon the rule of law and guaranteeing the protection of fundamental human rights.
+The name "People's Socialist Republic of Albania" was officially illegitimate after November 28, 1998 with the new Constitution of Albania, although the old communist symbols were already withdrawn and got replaced with the current coat of arms and flag of Albania.